DevTerminator69/Bitzxier-Privacy-Policy/README.md

+Here’s a tailored Privacy Policy for the bot **Fairy**, incorporating features such as automod, anti-spam, and other functionalities similar to those mentioned:

+---

-# Bitzxier Privacy Policy
+# Fairy Privacy Policy

-Thank you for choosing Bitzxier!
-This Privacy Policy outlines how we collect, use, and protect your data when you use our service.
-By using Bitzxier, you agree to the terms outlined in this policy.
+Thank you for using Fairy!
+This Privacy Policy explains how we collect, use, and protect your data while providing our services.
+By using Fairy, you agree to the terms outlined in this policy.

+---

 ## Collection of Data

-Bitzxier is a free service, and we do not charge any fees for its use.
-We collect certain data to provide and improve our service.
-The data we collect includes:
+Fairy is a free-to-use service, and we do not charge any fees.
+To ensure optimal performance and deliver the best experience, we collect specific data, including:

-- Server IDs: We collect server IDs to manage server-specific settings such as self-roles, anti-nuke measures, giveaways, welcome messages, and member information.
-This data is stored securely using AES encryption standards.
+- **Server IDs**: For managing server-specific configurations such as self-roles, automated moderation, anti-spam, anti-nuke measures, giveaways, and welcome messages.
+- **User IDs**: To enforce moderation rules, blacklist users, and manage roles.
+- **Message Content**: For automated moderation features, including spam detection, blacklist word filtering, and role assignment triggers.

+All data is securely stored using AES encryption standards to ensure the safety of your information.

+---

 ## Use of Data

+We do not share or sell your data to third parties.
+The data collected is strictly used to:

+- Enable features such as automod, anti-spam, anti-nuke, and self-role assignments.
+- Improve the user experience and maintain a safe environment in Discord servers.

-We do not use or share your information with any third parties.
-The data collected is solely used for providing and enhancing the Bitzxier service.
-The terms used in this Privacy Policy are in accordance with our Terms and Conditions, unless otherwise specified.
+The terms used in this Privacy Policy align with our Terms of Service unless otherwise specified.

+---

 ## Message Monitoring

-Bitzxier monitors messages to enforce automated moderation features such as automod, anti-blacklist system, anti-nuke measures, and main role assignments.
-This is done to maintain a safe and enjoyable environment within Discord servers.
+Fairy monitors message content within servers to enforce automated moderation features, including:

+- **Automod**: Detecting and managing spam, blacklisted words, and unwanted content.
+- **Anti-Spam**: Identifying and mitigating spammy behavior.
+- **Anti-Nuke**: Protecting servers from harmful activities.
+- **Role Automation**: Assigning roles based on specific triggers.

+Message monitoring is strictly limited to providing these functionalities and maintaining server safety.

+---

 ## Access to Server Data

+Access to data collected by Fairy is limited as follows:

+- **Server Owners and Administrators**: Can view and manage server-specific configurations.
-Access to server data is limited to server owners and administrators.
-Additionally, bot developers have access to all data for maintenance and improvement purposes.
+- **Bot Developers**: Have access to all data strictly for maintenance, debugging, and improving services.

+We implement strict access controls to ensure your data is only accessed for legitimate purposes.

+---

 ## Data Storage and Retention

-We store server data, including configurations and blacklisted user IDs, for up to 7 days after the bot is removed from a Discord server.
-This allows for seamless reconfiguration if the bot is re-added within that timeframe.
-If you wish to have your data removed permanently, you may request it from the developer.
+We retain server data, including configurations and blacklisted user IDs, for **up to 7 days** after the bot is removed from your server.
+This allows for a seamless reconfiguration process if Fairy is re-added.
+If you wish to have your data permanently deleted sooner, you can contact the developer with your request.

+---

 ## Contact Us

-If you have any questions or concerns regarding our Privacy Policy, please feel free to contact us through our support server: [Bitzxier Support Server](https://discord.gg/bitzxier).
+If you have any questions, concerns, or requests regarding this Privacy Policy, you can reach us through our support server: [Fairy Support Server](https://discord.gg/bitzxier).

+---

-Thank you for entrusting Bitzxier with your data.
-We are committed to maintaining your privacy and providing a secure service.
+Thank you for choosing Fairy!
+We are committed to safeguarding your privacy and maintaining a secure and enjoyable experience.